Bit-Apps-Pro/bit-integrations/readme.txt

 📝[**Bit Form**](https://wordpress.org/plugins/bit-form/): One of our bestselling product.
 Drag & drop form builder for WordPress.
 Create custom contact forms, surveys, and more - no coding required!

+📝[**Bit Flows**](https://wordpress.org/plugins/bit-pi/): A powerful automation(like Zapier) plugin that sends your WordPress & outside of WordPress data to all types of platforms like WordPress plugins, saas, Shopify & all.

 📧 [**Bit Assist**](https://wordpress.org/plugins/bit-assist/): Connect with users via Messenger, WhatsApp, Telegram, Slack, Viber, and more, with custom forms and links.

 📧 [**Bit Social**](https://wordpress.org/plugins/bit-social/): Auto-post, schedule, and share WordPress posts on Facebook, LinkedIn, and Twitter with ease.